nocobase/docs/docs/en-US/welcome/release/v0200-changelog/index.md

 #### Registration

-Previously registered through `registerField`, now needs to be registered through the plugin's `dataSourceManager.addFeildInterfaces` and does not require passing `CollectionManagerProvider` again.
+Previously registered through `registerField`, now needs to be registered through the plugin's `dataSourceManager.addFieldInterfaces` and does not require passing `CollectionManagerProvider` again.
 For example:

 Before: